jaytimm/american-political-data-and-r/README.md

 ![](README_files/figure-markdown_github/unnamed-chunk-4-1.png)

-Voteview data with Poole & xyz scores (that change per congress).
+An alternative approach. --- Voteview data with NOKKEN & POOLE scores.

+(that change per congress).
 Scores via `Rvoteview` only DW\_Nominate, which reflect an aggregate score based on lawmaker's entire voting history (eben if they switch houses, which is weird).

 Perhaps add some visualizations.
 A la divisiveness.